Hurricane Erick: Meteorological history

-On June 14, a slow-moving tropical wave emerged off the coast of Central America.
+On June 14, a slow-moving tropical wave emerged off the west coast of Central America.
 After entering the Eastern Pacific basin, a broad area of low pressure began to develop west of Costa Rica.
 Showers and thunderstorms associated with the low became better organized over the next couple of days, as the disturbance moved westward over very warm 29 C waters, and within a moist, low wind shear environment.
 At 21:00 UTC on June 16, the National Hurricane Center (NHC) designated it as Potential Tropical Cyclone FiveE due to its imminent threat to southern Mexico, and began issuing advisories.
 The system soon acquired a well-defined circulation, developing into Tropical Depression FiveE by 00:00 UTC on June 17.

-Amid an environment conducive to strengthening, the system strengthened into a tropical storm 12 hours later, and was named Erick, while moving west-northwestward along the southwestern periphery of a weakening mid-level ridge situated over Mexico.
-Later, deep convection expanded, and cloud tops cooled to about -85 C near the developing inner-core structure.
+Amid an environment conducive to strengthening, the system strengthened into a tropical storm by 12:00 UTC on June 17, and was named Erick.
+Erick moved west-northwestward along the southwestern periphery of a weakening mid-level ridge situated over Mexico.
+Deep convection expanded, and cloud tops cooled to about -85 C near the developing inner-core structure.
 Later that day, Erick began to rapidly intensify.
 By 06:00 UTC on June 18, it became a Category 1 hurricane, while located about 185 nmi south of Salina Cruz, Oaxaca.
 The hurricane moved into a region of more favorable conditions, with warmer sea surface temperatures and weaker vertical wind shear.